● Insights

 What to ask:

-A sophisticated AI consultant doesn’t just connect your systems to an LLM and call it done.
+A serious AI consultant doesn’t just connect your systems to an LLM and walk away.
 They build a security layer between your data and the model.

 What good looks like: